 She returned home to Bear and told her parents and siblings that she wanted to teach ballet to underprivileged Kenyan children and, eventually, open a school for the performing arts in the African nation.
-That discussion began to build on itself, quickly shaping into what would become Ngoma Kenya, a nonprofit organization devoted to providing classes in dance and the arts to students at Happy Life Children’s Home and in the surrounding town of Juja.
-A performing arts center is also expected to open soon, equalizing access to the arts and enabling youth to reach their full potential.
+That discussion began to build on itself, quickly shaping into what would become Ngoma Kenya, a nonprofit organization that emphasizes arts education, girls’ rights and youth empowerment.
+“Today, we have a team of people in Kenya and are expanding across East Africa,” she says.
+“We expect to get 5,000 young people involved in the next five years.”

 Ngoma, which means “dance” in Swahili, is a fitting moniker for Andrews’ ambitious NGO.
 Born with shortened Achilles tendons that required her to wear casts as a toddler, Andrews’ parents enrolled her in dance classes to assist in her physical and mental development.

 “It was one of the first times I realized how I could actually move!” she recalls.
 “Dance really pushed me and gave me the confidence to try new things.”